desc3nd/ClientServerChat/README.md

 # ClientServerChat
-Simple chat which use Java sockets in implementation
+Simple chat which use Java socket.

 To use the app please first start the server
 After that run client